Princeton University Chapel: Exterior

 The tympanum above the west entrance depicts Jesus as described in the Book of Revelation, together with the four beasts and other relevant iconography.
 It resembles the tympanum of the Royal Portal of Chartres Cathedral.
 Beneath the figure of Christ is Princeton University's shield, illustrating the university's motto, Dei sub numine viget ("Under the power of God she flourishes").
 The tympana above the north and south entrances depict the Annunciation and the Baptism of Christ, respectively.
 The latter was sculpted by Robert Baker.

 The exterior iconography includes two notable whimsical elements.
 A downspout on the east wall features a relief of a bulldog head; a decades-old myth relates that Cram placed it there to recognize Yale University, whose mascot is the bulldog.
 (Cram was not a Yale alumnus and in fact did not attend college, so it is unclear what interest he might have had promoting Yale.)
-A sculptor who worked on the chapel during its construction placed small carvings of his face and Cram's at the bottoms of crockets flanking the main entrance; Cram is identifiable by his glasses.
+A sculptor who worked on the chapel during its construction placed small carvings of his face and Cram's at the bottoms of crockets flanking the main entrance; Cram is identifiable by his eyeglasses.

+The Office of Religious Life calls the chapel the third-largest university chapel in the world.
+According to Milliner, it also ranks among the tallest in height.
+In maximum height Princeton's chapel, which does not have a tower or other appendages, is exceeded only by the belltower of the Basilica of the Sacred Heart at the University of Notre Dame, the tower of the Duke University Chapel, the tower of the University of Chicago's Rockefeller Chapel, and the campanile of Valparaiso University in Indiana's Chapel of the Resurrection.
+In height of the nave at the crossing it is second only to King's College Chapel at the University of Cambridge.